DataDog/integrations-core/docs/dev/new_check_howto.md

 ## Review the checklist to publishing your integration

-Once you have created your Agent-based integration, refer to this list to make sure your integration contains all the required files and validations:
+After you've created your Agent-based integration, refer to this list to make sure your integration contains all the required files and validations:

 - A `README.md` file with the correct format and contents.
 - A battery of tests verifying metrics collection.